 For those who want something more than the usual tour, Rome has lots of options.
 You can tour Rome on a vintage Vespa or in a Fiat 500.
-Take the family on a tour designed for children, become a gladiator for a day, go underground at the Colosseum, or enjoy an after hours visit of the Sistine Chapel with these unique tours, most available through Select Italy.
+Take the family on a tour designed for children, become a gladiator for a day, go underground at the Colosseum, or enjoy an after-hours visit to the Sistine Chapel with these unique tours.

 Visit the Sistine Chapel without the crowds on this special after-hours tour.
-Your two-hour tour inside the Vatican Museums with an English-speaking guide includes several of the top exhibits such as the Raphael Room and Gallery of Maps as well as the stunning Sistine Chapel, Michelangelo's masterpiece.
-This tour can be arranged as a private visit or you can join a small group tour at a lower price.
+Your two-hour tour inside the Vatican Museums with an English-speaking guide includes several of the most important galleries, including the Raphael Rooms and the Gallery of Maps as well as the stunning Sistine Chapel, Michelangelo's masterpiece.
+This tour can be arranged as an exclusive—and expensive—private visit, or you can join a small group tour at a lower price.

-This 90-minute tour takes visitors below ground at the Colosseum to explore the underground passageways and dungeons, then continues on the upper tiers where you'll get a unique view of the city.
-These areas are not accessible to visitors except as part of a tour.
+You'll need to reserve in advance for a limited-access tour of the underground passageways and dungeons of the Colosseum.
+You can then continue to the upper tiers, or Belvedere, for an unforgettable view of Rome.
 Entrance to the Palatine Hill and Roman Forum is included in the ticket, good for two days, but they are not a part of the guided tour.
-A Colosseum Top to Bottom tour is also offered by The Roman Guy.

-What could be better than seeing the Eternal City as a passenger in a Vintage Fiat 500, or Cinquecento, a famous Italian icon.
-Guests get a view of Rome's top attractions while riding with an English-speaking driver-guide who will tell you about the sites as you drive by them.
-Itineraries include the Grand Tour, Night Tour, or Tour of the Hills.
-Day time tours last approximately four hours while the night tours are three hours.Continue to 5 of 12 below.
+What could be better than seeing the Eternal City as a passenger in a Vintage Fiat 500, or Cinquecento, a famous Italian icon?
+Guests get a view of Rome's top attractions while riding with an English-speaking driver-guide who will tell you about the sights as you drive by them.
+Day- and nighttime tours are available from several companies, including ItalyXP.com and Select Italy, and many hotels will book you a Fiat tour as well.